Struct hashbrown::hash_table::HashTable

 mutable reference will be returned to any value.
 None

-will be returned if any of the
+will be used if the key is missing.

 §Examples